frappe/frappe_docs/frappe_docs/www/docs/user/en/basics/doctypes/actions-and-links.md

 **Actions**

-A DocType may also have `Daily Action` that will result in a button creation on the DocType View.
+A DocType may also have `DocType Action` that will result in a button creation on the DocType View.
 Supported actions are:

 1. **Server Action**: This will trigger a whitelisted server action.